 In general, a large majority of websites will fall into the “Marketing” type category.

-As a small business owner and/or entrepreneur, it is typically most effective to start by using a marketing website.
+As a small business owner and/or entrepreneur, it is typically most effective to start using a marketing website.
 Marketing websites tend to be easier to manage and do not require time or financially intense resources.
-Marketing websites are typically written in the HTML code language and in some cases are managed with a CMS.
+Marketing websites are typically written in the HTML code language and, in some cases, are managed with a CMS.

 CMS (Content Management Systems) are utilized to manage most modern marketing sites.
-The popular systems include WordPress, Joomla, Drupal, Shopify, Magento, Woocommerce (a WordPress plugin) and WIX among others.
+The popular systems include WordPress, Joomla, Drupal, Shopify, Magento, Woocommerce (a WordPress plugin).
 The most commonly used systems are WordPress, Joomla, and Drupal.
-Today’s CMS systems are quite user friendly with few technical skills required to operate.
+Today’s CMS systems are quite user-friendly, with few technical skills required to operate.

-Typically landing pages are used to enhance the effectiveness of online advertising by generating new traffic to the site.
-The design of a landing page, while often simple and convenient, is quite important as it must serve an important purpose of grabbing the attention of the user and resonating enough for them to perform the targeted action.
-Landing pages that are properly designed are far more effective than those that are end-to-end full of content with the business trying to jam every detail into less than 500 words.
-The popularity of landing pages lies in its simple targeted action and narrow focus of - a specific product/service for a specific audience.
+Typically landing pages are used to enhance online advertising’s effectiveness by generating new traffic to the site.
+While often simple and convenient, the design of a landing page is quite important as it must serve an important purpose of grabbing the user’s attention and resonating enough for them to perform the targeted action.
+Landing pages that are properly designed are far more effective than those that are end-to-end full of content, with the business trying to jam every detail into less than 500 words.
+The popularity of landing pages lies in its simple targeted action and narrow focus on - a specific product/service for a specific audience.
 This approach minimizes distractions and all but guarantees a high conversion rate of visitors.

 We are frequently asked the difference between a blog and a website.
 It is a valid question with subtle differences.
 A blog is a type of website.
-The difference between a blog and a corporate website is that a blog is constantly being updated and refreshed and new posts being added, whereas a website is typically static and only updated occasionally.
-You’ll find blogs are typically full of opinions and suggestions and recommendations as they are usually the opinion of the writer of the blog.
-A blogger is usually writing on behalf of themself whereas a corporate blog, for example, is representing the voice of the company.
+The difference between a blog and a corporate website is that a blog is constantly being updated and refreshed and new posts being added.
+In contrast, a website is typically static and only updated occasionally.
+You’ll find blogs are typically full of opinions and suggestions, and recommendations as they are usually the opinion of the writer of the blog.
+A blogger is usually writing on behalf of themself whereas a corporate blog, for example, represents the company’s voice.
 This is why you’ll hear much more conversational tones in blogs than in alternative corporate blogs that are managed by a marketing department.

-Today there are a myriad of blogs, mommy blogs, tech blogs, shopping blogs, thought-leadership blogs, how-to blogs (how to generate leads, how to build a fireplace, etc.) A blog is a webpage where the content is presented in reverse chronological order (newer content appears first).
+Today, there are many blogs, mommy blogs, tech blogs, shopping blogs, thought-leadership blogs, how-to blogs (how to generate leads, how to build a fireplace, etc.) A blog is a webpage where the content is presented in reverse chronological order (newer content appears first).
 Blogs are typically run by an individual or a small group of people to present information in a conversational style.
 A popular feature of today’s blogs is their comment sections that allow readers to give feedback.
-Blogs have also become a great source of revenue for those who have substantiated themselves as influencers and are either paid cash for their write-ups or run affiliate links through their editorial or both.
+Blogs have also become a great revenue source for those who have substantiated themselves as influencers and are either paid cash for their write-ups or run affiliate links through their editorial or both.
 Blogs have become a great promotional tool for brands.